vanhsusu03/Magic-Post/README.md

 * npm >= 10.2.3
 * Sequelize 6.34.0

-Step-by-step introductions to get you running DNA ONline Course Web:
+Step-by-step introductions to get you running MagicPost:
 ### 1) Clone this repository to your local machine:

 ```bash